matheusschreiber/Idle-merging-project/README.md

 - Login is based on names, so be quickly to be the first to get yours
 - No password changes implemented
 - Provisory sqlite3 database for players and aircrafts
-- Ships speeds on the planet miniature are random
 - Rank system to be added